 These ads will show up whilst using the web, and even in games that have been downloaded from the Microsoft App Store.
-In fact, the game where this grabbed most attention was Microsoft’s Solitaire, where users are shown video ads unless they are prepared to pay a US$9.99 a year subscription fee.

 The advertising ID, along with a range of information about the user, can be used to target ads.
 The information that Microsoft will use includes: